 Iain Mackay is Group Finance Director of HSBC Holdings Plc, a role he has held since December 2010.
 Iain joined HSBC in 2007 as CFO of HSBC North America Holdings Inc where he was instrumental in the restructuring of HSBC's consumer finance business.
 From 2009-2010 he was CFO Asia Pacific of HSBC Holdings Plc.
 Before joining HSBC, Iain was at General Electrics - initially as Controller of the Global Consumer Finance unit, then CFO of GE Healthcare - Global Diagnostic Imaging.
 From 1990-1996, Iain was a regional finance director with Schlumberger Dowell.
 Early in his career, Iain was with PriceWaterhouse in New York and Paris and Thomson McLintock, KMG in the UK.

-Iain joined the Board of Trustees in October 2015, and is Chair of the BHF Audit & Risk Committee.
+Iain joined the Board of Trustees in 2015.

 Professor Sussan Nourshargh PhD FBPhS FSB FMedSci

 Sussan Nourshargh is a pharmacologist who studied at University College London and King’s College London and became Professor of Immunopharmacology at Imperial College London in 2006.
 In 2007 she joined Barts and The London Medical School, Queen Mary, University of London, to establish and head a new Centre focusing on Microvascular Research.
 Her research focuses on unravelling the molecular and cellular events involved in leukocyte trafficking and through the application of advanced in vivo imaging modalities she has made seminal contributions to the fields of inflammation and vascular biology.